koji0701/todoist-mcp-server/README.md

 [![Python Version](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) <!-- Assuming MIT, replace if different or remove -->

-The Todoist MCP Server provides a [Message Control Protocol (MCP)](https://github.com/anthropics/mcp/) interface to interact with the Todoist API.
+The Todoist MCP Server provides a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) interface to interact with the Todoist API.
 It allows MCP clients to manage Todoist tasks, projects, labels, comments, and more, by exposing various Todoist functionalities as MCP tools.
 This server is built using `fastmcp` and the `todoist-api-python` library.

 ## About The Project

-This server acts as a bridge between an MCP client and your Todoist account.
-You can run this server locally, and an MCP-compatible client (like a Large Language Model agent) can then call its tools to perform actions in your Todoist.
+You can run this server locally, and an MCP-compatible client (like Claude desktop) can then call its tools to perform actions in your Todoist.

 Key functionalities include:
 - Creating, reading, updating, and deleting tasks, projects, sections, labels, and comments.